bleech/flynt-docs/README.md

         $ brew update && brew install hugo

-3. Run `npm install`.
+3. Install npm packages using [yarn](https://yarnpkg.com/) (make sure yarn is installed on your system).

+        $ yarn

-4. Start the default gulp task to build and watch styles, scripts and assets
+4. Start the default gulp task to build and watch styles, scripts and assets.

         $ gulp

-5. Run hugo in watch mode and start adding content under the `content/` tree
+5. Run hugo in watch mode and start adding content under the `content/` tree.

         $ hugo server

-    The site is served under `localhost:1313`
+    The site is served under `localhost:1313`.

 ## Usage